Unity-Technologies/ml-agents/docs/Getting-Started-with-Balance-Ball.md

 To train the agents within the Ball Balance environment, we will be using the python package.
-We have provided a convenient python wrapper script called `learn.py` which can be passed arguments which are used to configure the training.
+We have provided a convenient python wrapper script called `learn.py` which accepts arguments used to configure both training and inference phases.

 We will pass to this script the path of the environment executable that we just built.
 (Optionally) We can